ob1techno/valvs/README.md

 Based on/inspired by the work of [Ken Stone](https://www.elby-designs.com/webtek/cgs/cgs65/cgs65_vca.html), [L-1](http://l-1.su/TubeVCA.html) and [Émilie Gillet](https://mutable-instruments.net/modules/veils/), using NOS Soviet 1Ж24Б tubes; as used in the Спутник 1 satellite and Восток 1 spacecraft!

-_N.B. this is currently in development and v1.01 is not yet verified as working_

 ## Notes

 ### Calibration/Adjustment